erossiter/catSurv/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of catSurv.
-All packages passed (no failures or problems).
+All packages passed.